Culcairn railway station

-Culcairn railway station is a heritage-listed railway station located on the Main South line in New South Wales, Australia.
+Culcairn railway station is a heritage-listed railway station located on the Main Southern line in New South Wales, Australia.
 It serves the town of Culcairn.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Culcairn station opened on 1 September 1880 when the Main South line was extended from Wagga to Gerogery.
 Opposite the platform lies a passing loop.
 There used to be a large set of sidings with loading banks and the wheat silos are still intact.

 The 1883 built station master's residence has been restored by the Culcairn Museum Committee.

 On 3 October 1892, Culcairn became a junction station with the opening of the Corowa line and an island platform added.
 On 18 September 1902, the Holbrook line opened.
 Both lines have since closed and the island platform demolished.

 Since 2010, the footbridge on the Sydney side of the railway crossing was closed to the public.
 In 2018, it was reported that the footbridge will need to be enhanced, replaced or removed to allow the passage of double stacked freight trains.
 The footbridge is one of 12 structures along the Albury to Illabo leg of the Inland Rail Project that is being assessed.